3 Proven Ways to Double Your Money

-Let’s say, for example, that your employer matches 50 cents for every dollar that you put in up to the first 5 percent.
+Let’s say, for example, that your employer matches 50 cents for every dollar that you put in up to 5 percent of your pay.
 You are getting a guaranteed 50 percent "return" on your contribution.
 That is the only guaranteed return in the world of investing.

 If your employer doesn’t match your 401(k), don’t despair.
 Remember that you still get tax advantages by contributing to your retirement account.
 Even if your employer doesn't match your contribution, the government will still subsidize a portion of it by giving you either a tax-deferral upfront or a tax-exemption down the road (depending on whether you use a Traditional or a Roth account respectively).